 Choosing The Right Type Of Power Of Attorney

 To suit specific needs, a variety of POA forms exist in Alabama, such as General, Limited, Durable, and Medical.
 A General POA allows broad authority, while a Limited POA restricts the agent to specific tasks.
 A Durable POA remains effective if the principal becomes incapacitated, and a Medical POA focuses solely on healthcare decisions.
-The principal should assess their requirements before selecting the suitable form.
+The principal should assess their requirements before selecting a suitable form.

 Appointing An Agent